Hossein913/Bazarche/README.md

 # Bazarche
-A persian Eshop  that User can register and buy produtct and Vendors can sell the products eith a defineing a price or an auction.
+A persian Eshop that User can register and buy products and Vendors can sell the products with a defining a price or an auction.
 </hr>

 ## architecture